Credit rating

 We use a unique approach to find the most suitable lender for your situation:

-• Firstly we look to see if we can find a prime lender such as a major bank that would not assess you as having a problem with your credit rating.
+• First, we look to see if we can find a prime lender such as a major bank that would rate you favourably.

-• If we can’t get your loan with a major lender then we will look for non-conforming lenders or specialist lenders that can consider your application.
+• Second, we’ll look for non-conforming lenders or specialist lenders that can consider your application.

-• Once we know which lenders can help we will then compare the loans available from them and come back to you with the 2 or 3 more competitive mortgages.
+• We’ll then compare the loans available from them and come back to you with two or three more competitive mortgages.

-• We will only help you if you will benefit from refinancing or purchasing.
-We are not in the business of giving people loans that they cannot afford or do not need.
+We’ll only help you if you’ll benefit from refinancing or purchasing.
+We’re not in the business of giving people loans that they can’t afford or don’t need.

-If you would like the help of one of our mortgage brokers then please enquire online.
+If you’d like the help of one of our mortgage brokers, then please call us on 1300 889 743 or fill in our free assessment form.

-What information is used to calculate my credit score?
+What information is used to calculate my credit rating?

-When the lenders calculate your credit score, they take a lot of factors into consideration so that an accurate credit score is given for your situation.
+When the lenders calculate your credit score, they take a lot of factors into consideration so that an accurate credit rating is given for your situation.

-The information that the banks assess when determining your credit score include:
+The information that the banks assess when determining your credit rating includes:

 What are you using the loan for?